Skip to content

 What a connector owns

-A connector owns the source identity, credential check, context sources, and tools for one integration.
+A connector owns the source identity, credential check, context sources, and tools for one plugin-provided integration.

-An adapter module must export a default adapter or a named adapter export.
+The module must export a default connector object or a named integration export.

 js